 Visit our privacy settings page

-You can use Privacy badger from the Electronic Frontier Foundation which blocks spying ads and invisible trackers.
+You could also use Privacy badger from the Electronic Frontier Foundation which blocks spying ads and invisible trackers across all websites.

 Access to the Website and content